nigaur/ai-engineer-toolkit/README.md

 Designed to help software engineers and non-engineers build production-grade AI applications from scratch.

-You will find every popular framework, tool, and resource to ship one AI project at a time!
+In this repo, you will find every popular framework, tool, and resource to ship one AI project at a time!

 ## Tools & Resources for AI Engineers 🏗️